LenneDalben/StardewValleyModsGPL/[CP] Townies Need Food!/README.md

 ||Shout Outs||

-Jonqora, for ideas and suggestions that were incorporated in this mod.
+<a href="https://www.nexusmods.com/stardewvalley/users/88107803?tab=user+files">Jonqora</a>, for ideas and suggestions that were incorporated in this mod.
 Jonqora was also INSTRUMENTAL in the dynamic token component of this mod.
 Jonqora, you are a legend <3

 <a href="https://www.nexusmods.com/stardewvalley/users/5575844?tab=user+files">Lumina / Lumisteria</a>, for their Lumisteria Special Orders mods, which helped me in writing this mod.
 Extra thanks to Lumina for their help in the Stardew Valley Discord.